rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 There are two things to notice here.
 First off, the login view `(r'^login/$', 'django.contrib.auth.views.login')` is defined as using `django.contrib.auth.views.login`, which is a pre-defined view for logging in users.
-We won’t need to make any changes to this, as it does all of the Django magic to securely authenticate users.
+We won't need to make any changes to this, as it does all of the Django magic to securely authenticate users.

-Next, you’ll notice that the view for our web portal will be part of a separate application `(r'^portal/', include('portal.urls'))`.
-You don’t have to do it this way, but breaking your website up into independent applications is useful for keeping logic separated.
+Next, you'll notice that the view for our web portal will be part of a separate application `(r'^portal/', include('portal.urls'))`.
+You don't have to do it this way, but breaking your website up into independent applications is useful for keeping logic separated.
 For example, a login and logout are useful to have as part of your main site (eg: not in an application) because you may have multiple parts of your website that perform different actions but that all require authentication for users to access.
-In our case, one of these applications will be a user portal, so we’ll be making it into a separate application.
+In our case, one of these applications will be a user portal, so we'll be making it into a separate application.

 ## Writing the Views

-Now that we’ve defined the URLs for our site, let’s go ahead and write the views that our main site will use.
-Here’s the views.py:
+Now that we've defined the URLs for our site, let's go ahead and write the views that our main site will use.
+Here's the views.py:

 ``` python
 from django.contrib.auth import logout